dotconferences/apr26-tensorflow-workshop/README.md

-# Tensorflow workshop at dotAI 2017, on April 26th
+# Register to the TensorFlow workshop at dotAI 2017

-This repository allows you to register to this one-day Tensorflow workshop.
+This repository allows you to register to the [TensorFlow workshop on April 26th](https://www.dotai.io/tensorflow-training).

 ## How to register